andersaucy/WebScraper/README.md

-# PokeGuide
+# Andersaucy's WebScraper
 Web scraping practice.
-Arranges pokemon stat information into local databases files for faster lookup.
+Scrapes from websites and wikias about favorite franchises